Complete review of the new SolarEdge battery

 There is a lot of information on a battery’s specification sheet, so we pulled out the most important performance metrics of the Energy Bank to make it a little easier for you to see if SolarEdge’s battery can meet your needs.

 A battery’s usable capacity represents how much electricity it can store.
-It also gives an indication of how long the battery can power appliances for.
+It also indicates how long the battery can power appliances for.

 SolarEdge offers their Energy Bank battery in one size: 9.7 kilowatt-hours (kWh).
 9.7 kWh is just about one-third of the average American household’s daily energy usage, so it’s a tad on the smaller side.